gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 Returns the width of the string.
 </p>
 <p>
 This method takes into account the character width based on the specification of East Asian Width.
-A kanji-character occupies two characters in width.
+For example, a kanji-character of Japanese occupies two characters in width.
 </p>
 <p>
 <div><strong style="text-decoration:underline">string#zentohan</strong></div>
 <div style="margin-bottom:1em"><code>string#zentohan()</code></div>
-Converts zenkaku to hankaku characters
+Converts zenkaku to hankaku characters.
 </p>
 <h2><span class="caption-index-2">6.31</span><a name="anchor-6-31"></a>suffixmgr Class</h2>
 <p>